Q. What is the AGPT program?

 A. Understanding the requirements for each college, thinking about your past clinical experiences and come up with a variety of examples that you may use depending on the questions asked.
 Dress smartly and make sure you really listen and understand the question and listen for any prompts.

-Q. When will I find out the outcome of my interviews for the first intake in 2022
+Q. When will I find out the outcome of my interviews for the second intake in 2022

-RACGP candidates offers will be issued after 9 August, 2021 dependent on your date of interview.
+RACGP candidates offers will be issued after 29 November, 2021

 The Colleges deadline to return these offers is very tight, so please keep your eye on your email.